 The Westman islands or Vestmannaeyjar

-Let's dive into a little bit of background of the Westman islands.
+Let's dive into a little bit of the background of the Westman islands.
 The Westman islands (or Vestmannaeyjar in Icelandic) are a group of islands located about 7.4 km (4.6 miles) off the south coast of Iceland.
 This is just under four nautical miles and is close to the Ring Road.
 Volcanic eruptions created this archipelago of 15 islands and 30 natural reefs.
 The entire area of the Westman islands is around 13 square kilometers (5 square miles).

 Southern Iceland, especially along the southwestern coast, is part of Iceland's temperamental volcanic zone.
 This area rests between two tectonic plates and is a hotbed of volcanic activity.
 Because of plate boundaries between the North American and Eurasian tectonic plates, you'll find many of the island's most active volcanoes here.

 Heimaey is the largest island of the cluster in the Westman islands archipelago and is the only inhabited island.
 Even though it's the largest island in the volcanic zone, its 4,000 residents have lived a relatively peaceful existence.
 The one exception to this is the 1973 eruption of Mount Eldfell.
-The entire population had to be evacuated in order to save them from the island's advancing lava.
+The entire population had to be evacuated to save them from the island's advancing lava.

 Elephant Rock Heimaey Iceland: How to arrive